-Blockchain — The corporate weapon against disruption
+Blockchain — The incumbent’s weapon against disruption

 Blockchain technologies are one of the most hyped technologies seen in years, being positioned as the potential disruptor of numerous industries.
 While this is true for organizations living of being the trusted third party (the digital platforms), the case is different for an industry’s incumbent companies that are delivering the actual product and services.
 For incumbent companies, blockchain has a de-disruption potential as the incumbent companies should prepare to use blockchain as a weapon to defend themselves against disruptions from digital platforms and reclaim control of the customer interactions in industries where digital platforms have been able to acquire significant market share.